creed1120/bootstrap5login/README.md

-# 🤓 Vanilla PHP Login flow with Bootstrap 5.2 and SESSION Auth.
+# 🤓 Vanilla PHP Login flow with Bootstrap 5.2 and $_SESSION Auth.